sshyran/wp-tevko-responsive-images/readme.md

 ## Contribution Guidelines

 Please submit pull requests to our dev branch.
-If your contribution requires such, please aim to include appropriate tests with your pr as well.
+If your contribution requires such, please aim to include appropriate tests with your PR as well.

 ## Documentation